swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 highly tuned architecture that Om delivers.
-While it's true immutable data structures tend to generate more garbage we strongly believe modern JS engines are up to the task and the hardware we carry around in our pockets is improving at rapid clip.
+While it's true immutable data structures tend to generate more garbage we strongly believe modern JS engines are up to the task and the hardware we carry around in our pockets is improving at a rapid clip.

 Technical description follows.